ML text summarization reliability

 Nowadays, one cannot write about Large Language Models (LLMs) or Natural Language Processing (NLP) without mentioning ChatGPT.
 "It will change the world", "it will make everything easy", "people will lose jobs because of it", blah blah...
 I'm neither impressed nor so trusting in its ability to take over the world, just yet.

 In January, Microsoft has re-funded OpenAI with $10 billion.
 Since around that time, ChatGPT's responses quality subjectively worsened.
-Writing about how ChatGPT made a mistake feels like kicking someone who something that is down.
-There's just too many news about how imperfect, to phrase politely, its responses are.
+Writing about how ChatGPT made a mistake feels like kicking something that is down.
+There's just too many news about how imperfect, to phrase politely, its responses are.someone who

 The world was in awe during the tech preview of OpenAI's ChatGPT.
 Then the bot got incorporated into Microsoft's Bing search engine.
 Google's CEO responded by showing a half-baked solution called Bard, which prompted his own employess to publicly refer to exec's move as a "dumpster fire of a response".
 Shortly after, Bing Chat started spilling out responses of also not the best quality.
 On March 16, 2023, Baidu presented it's LLM chatbot called Alfred.
 Their share's price tanked 10%.